 Students interested in intense training in music should enroll as a Music major.
 The Music degree will prepare students and develop their musical abilities, both instrumentally and vocally, for further work in graduate programs and as professional musicians.

 The Music Program

 Students will choose between a vocal or instrumental emphasis in this program.
 Both incorporate instruction in theory, history, and conducting.
 Students also participate in private instruction to complete their chosen emphasis.
-Music lovers also have opportunities, including Jazz Band, William Penn Singers, Chamber Choir, Athletic Bands, private lessons, Music Theory, and many more!
+Music lovers also have opportunities, including Jazz Band, William Penn Singers, Athletic Bands, private lessons, Music Theory, and many more!

 After completing your undergraduate degree in Music, you will be prepared for a variety of Fine Arts careers.
 Here is a list of positions you will be qualified for upon graduation.